meandmicheal/meandmicheal/README.md

 ㅤIm mostly online from 3:30pm EST to 8:30pm EST, if on weekends in US. time I will be on a LOT, lmao.
 I also might be getting supporter, so I may possibly be on all day/night if I get it.

 Fandoms, things about me, and other things are on my strawpage, please check it out.
 Also, if in need of names to call me, look on my pronouns.cc.
-I also drm what you refer to me as, all prns are fine except for it.
+I also drm what you refer to me as, all prns are fine except for 'it.'